19 Nov 21 – Norman in Town

-There was a couple of serious incidents this week in town involving Norman, when I say serious you know I mean pathetic.
+There were a couple of serious incidents this week in town involving Norman.

-The first one was when I was passing the fruit and veg shop and a man was choosing a few carrots.
-See what I mean, serious already.
-There looked to be a bit of a manky collection in the bottom of the basket but he’d picked out the best ones and look pretty chuffed with his selection.
-As he learned over to look at the tomatoes his carrot hand protruded out into the street a little, something like this
+There looked to be a bit of a manky collection in the bottom of the basket but the man had picked out the best ones and look pretty chuffed with his selection.
+As he learned over to look at the tomatoes, his carrot hand protruded out into the street a little, something like this:

 Two things to note here – the Fruit and Veg guy is a terrible marketer, look at those labels, and secondly, Norman likes carrots.
 Norman likes carrots just as much as he likes absolutely anything else in the universe that can fit in his mouth.

-While walking through town, you may rightly say something like ‘Keep control of your stupid dog’ and you are absolutely correct.
+While walking through town, you may rightly say something like ‘Keep control of your stupid dog’ – and you are correct.
 But you fail to remember I’m a daydreamer, especially when walking, and I took my eye off the ball, or carrot, for a micro-second.
-I was probably thinking ‘What can I write in this week’s newsletter, what about that time I got locked in a nightclub and had to break my way out… ‘
+I was probably thinking ‘What can I write in this week’s newsletter?
+What about that time I got locked in a nightclub and had to break my way out… ‘

 (Please note my hair is brown, it was a long time ago)

-Then Norman bit the carrots out of the man’s hand and here I am writing about that instead.
+Then Norman bit the carrots out of the man’s hand and the newsletter problem was solved.
 Thanks Norman, you’re the best.

 You don’t know how many times I apologised to the man, I’m going to make a guess at 27.
 There were no more decent carrots, the tomatoes were naff and the cabbage was … me.
 He wasn’t happy.